-As of December 1, 2022, there were a total of 660 households of a possible 758 leased from the HRA Housing Choice Voucher program.
-We are working with 4 additional households from other housing authorities.
+As of January 1, 2023, there were a total of 663 households of a possible 758 leased from the HRA Housing Choice Voucher program.
+We are working with 3 additional households from other housing authorities.
 We have 556 vouchers under our main HCV HUD contract; 187 under our Mainstream HCV contract; and fifteen under our HCV Emergency Housing Voucher (EHV) contract.
 We plan to reallocate 10 of our 40 VASH units to the Bemidji HRA.
 Both the Bemidji and Clay HRA boards have approved this transfer.

-Of the 556 vouchers under our main contract, 481 vouchers are leased: 413 of 475 regular vouchers; 40 out of 40 Tenant Protection Vouchers; 1 of 1 FYI vouchers; and 27 of 40 VASH vouchers.
-There are two additional VASH participants who are between units, and two more who have been issued initial vouchers.
-We have issued 6 regular vouchers and are working with 3 additional households to issue a regular voucher.
+Of the 556 vouchers under our main contract, 484 vouchers are leased: 415 of 475 regular vouchers; 40 out of 40 Tenant Protection Vouchers; 1 of 1 FYI vouchers; and 28 of 40 VASH vouchers.
+There are two additional VASH participants who are between units, and one who has been issued an initial voucher.
+We have issued 4 regular vouchers and are working with 21 additional households to issue a regular voucher.
+There are 8 participants that are in-between units and still searching for new housing.

 166 out of 187 Mainstream vouchers are under lease.
-We have issued 8 Mainstream vouchers and are working with 2 additional households.
-13 of 15 EHV vouchers are under lease and two applicants are being worked with.
+We have issued 2 Mainstream vouchers and are working with 35 additional households.
+Eight participants are in-between units and still searching for new housing .13 of 15 EHV vouchers are under lease and two vouchers issued.

-The HRA's goal is to first focus on the 21 Mainstream and 2 EHV units.
+The HRA's goal is to first focus on the 21 Mainstream units.
 We received \$93,500 in additional administrative fees in November to assist with keeping these units filled during this challenging time.
-After the first of the year, the focus should shift to our 62 open regular vouchers.
+The focus will shift to our 60 open regular vouchers after the Mainstream units are filled.

 We have 40 individuals enrolled in our Family Self-Sufficiency program.
-We have had 46 FSS participants in the past 12 months.
-We anticipate the FSS participant numbers will increase significantly in the coming months.
+We have had 45 FSS participants in the past 12 months.